alykes/pihole/install.md

 ssh-keygen -t ed25519 -a 777
 ssh-copy-id -i <public_key> <username>@<rpi_hostname>
 ```
-If you are using putty, don't forget to convert the private key using puttygen
+_Note: If you are using putty, don't forget to convert the private key using puttygen_

 - Change sshd_conf on the Raspberry Pi